HermanL02/WarwickUniversity-Notes/202309/Essay.md

 Intro
 During the digital revolution, network security is becoming the key for data integrity, confidentiality and availability.
-As the frequency and complexity of network attacks increasing significantly, it is gradually becoming important to
+As the frequency and complexity of network attacks increasing significantly, it is gradually becoming important to enforce the security protocol to protect the data transmission.
+In this context, TLS as the base stone